Nth-iteration-labs/contextual/README.md

 Installation
 ------------

-To install R6 from CRAN:
+To install contextual from CRAN:

 ```R
 install.packages('contextual')